cloudmesh-community/book/chapters/container/docker-compose.md

     - "27017:27017"
 ```

-By default, “web” service can reach “mongo” service by using the service’s name.
-That is why we configured the database URI to `mongodb://mongo:27017`.
+By default, `web` service can reach the `mongo` service by using the
+service’s name as we configured the database URI to be

+`mongodb://mongo:27017`.

-To run the two dockers using the compose file execute the command:
+To start the two docker containers you can use the command:

 ```bash
 $ docker-compose up
 ```

-We can close both dockers with:
+We can close both docker containers with:

 ```bash
 $ docker-compose down